 - Identify and use various types of nouns

-Nouns are a diverse group of words, and they are very common in English.
 Nouns refer to things—the names of people (Dr. Sanders, lawyers), places (Kansas, factory, home), things (scissors, sheet music, book), or ideas (love, truth, beauty, intelligence).
-There are many to categorize nouns.
-Let’s take a look at each of these classifications and see exactly what they each mean.
+Let’s take a look at each of these types of nouns and how they need to be treated grammatically.

 A proper noun refers to a specific person, place, organization, etc. Proper nouns are capitalized because they are specific nouns.
 Some examples of proper nouns are Steven, Apple (the company), New York (the state), and the Pittsburgh Steelers (the Pennsylvanian football team).

 A common noun refers to a general group or class of people, places, objects, etc. Common nouns are generic words, like tissue or watch.
 They are always lowercase (unless they begin a sentence).